 “In the spring and early summer, Denver Water carefully manages outflows from Dillon Reservoir,” said Cindy Brady, water resource engineer at Denver Water.
 “We try to provide reliable and predictable rafting flows on the Blue River below Dillon Dam.”

-In years with above-normal mountain snowpack, water planners gradually increase the outflow from Dillon to make room for the spring runoff that fills the reservoir.
-The approach minimizes high water through the town of Silverthorne and helps extend the rafting season.
+In years with above-normal mountain snowpack, water planners gradually increase the outflow from Dillon to make room for the mountain snow runoff that fills the reservoir.
+The approach minimizes high water through the town of Silverthorne and can help extend the rafting season.

 “It’s a constant balancing act,” Brady said.
 “We always try to meet the interests of everyone to enhance the recreational experience.”